-An Overview of Real Estate Market Trends in Bristol, Ct
+An Overview of Real Estate Market Trends in Bristol, CT

 But lately, property values in the neighborhood have gone up because there aren’t many available and demand is high.
 This competitive market can be good for sellers who want to make money from their investment.